Plants Poisonous To Cats: Spring Safety Tips

 - If your cat has vomited at all, try to collect some of it for the doctor.

-Seek Vet Care if You Think Your Cat Came in Contact With a Poisonous Plant
+Seek Vet Care if Your Cat Was Exposed To A Poisonous to Plant

 Diagnosis: The best diagnosis is made by identifying the plant.
 Your veterinarian will give your cat a physical exam, and order such tests as necessary to determine the overall health of your cat.
 These tests are especially necessary if the plant is known to target specific organs.